 The primary mission of nCDS is to digitize the unique holdings of the SMU Libraries special collections.
 We follow best practices which meet or exceed the Federal Agencies Digital Guidelines Initiative’s technical guidelines for digitizing cultural heritage materials.
 Faculty and student requests for special collections digitization receive priority in our queue.
 Limited services are available to the SMU campus as well as the greater SMU Community (fees may apply).
 Contact nCDS at email@example.com to inquire.

 - Metadata Creation

-nCDS creates descriptive and technical metadata for SMU Libraries Digital Collections, as documented in the nCDS Filenaming, Workflow, and Metadata Guidelines. nCDS’s cataloging guidelines -- which use the Dublin Core framework and customized fields mapped to Dublin Core for export purposes -- capture a full range of descriptive, technical, and administrative metadata. nCDS provides metadata consultations and tutorials upon request.
+nCDS creates descriptive and technical metadata for SMU Libraries Digital Collections, as documented in the Digital Collections Workflow and Metadata Guidelines. nCDS’s cataloging guidelines -- which use the Dublin Core framework and customized fields mapped to Dublin Core for export purposes -- capture a full range of descriptive, technical, and administrative metadata. nCDS provides metadata consultations and tutorials upon request.

 - Digital Collections

 nCDS creates and manages SMU Libraries Digital Collections using the CONTENTdm collections management software, which allows users to view image, document, and audio-visual files for a wide range of materials.
-73,000 items in 100 digital collections are available for viewing around the world.
-Information on monthly updates to the collections is available in the digital collections blog, ''Off the Shelf.'' nCDS also provides support for the SMU Scholar institutional repository, which uses the Digital Commons software.
+Over 75,000 items in 100 digital collections are available for viewing around the world.
+Information on monthly updates to the collections is available in the digital collections blog, "Off the Shelf.'' nCDS also provides support for the SMU Scholar institutional repository, which uses the Digital Commons software.

 - Digital Preservation

-nCDS’s Digital Preservation Program allows all files from our digitization projects and born-digital collections to be preserved in perpetuity following best practices.
-Files are stored on SMU Libraries’ Rosetta software platform following SMU Libraries’ Digital Preservation Policy on a secure digital archive server and backed up in two locations by SMU’s Office of Information Technology.
-Funding for a new digital preservation software, Rosetta, has been obtained, and all files will be added to SMU Libraries’ Rosetta-based digital archive when the software system is fully implemented.
-Funding has also been allocated for Amazon Glacier as a tertiary backup.
+nCDS’s Digital Preservation Program allows files from SMU’s digitization projects and born-digital collections to be preserved in perpetuity following best practices.
+Files are stored on SMU Libraries’ Rosetta software platform following SMU Libraries’ Digital Preservation Policy.
+Rosetta comprises a secure digital archive server that is backed up in two locations by SMU’s Office of Information Technology.
+Files are also being placed on Amazon Glacier as a tertiary backup.